Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: Parameter scans

 \subsection{Discussion}

-The most significant conclusions can be drawn from our successless attempts to simultaneously fit the line intensities and the peak positions measuring the geometrical stratification of the Orion Bar PDR.

-We find that a geometry of the Orion Bar region similar to the geometry derived in \citet{Hogerheijde_1995} and \citet{Jansen_1995} is best suited to reproduce stratification and line intensities of the Orion Bar PDR.
-We fine-tuned the following parameters: for the depth of the cavity 0.3~pc provides good results.
-This value lies in the range found in literature \citep{Hogerheijde_1995, Pellegrini_2009, Arab_2012}.
-The illuminating source needs to be close to the outer edge of the cavity, avoiding the presence of cold foreground material for some transitions.
-For the inclination angle of the Bar we find that 0 or $3\deg$ provide the best fit, which is small, but still in agreement with literature \citep{Melnick_2012}.
-For the FUV flux at the IF we find that the value given by \citet{Jansen_1995}, $4.4\times 10^4\chi_0$, provides good results.
+We find that a geometry of the Orion Bar region similar to the geometry derived in \citetalias{Hogerheijde_1995} is well suited to reproduce the observed stratification and line intensities.
+Significant conclusions can be drawn, however, from our {\changedTwo unsuccessful} attempts to simultaneously fit the line intensities and the peak positions measuring the geometrical stratification of the Orion Bar PDR.
+Initial simulations based on a cylindrical geometry (see Appendix~\ref{appendix:cylindrical}) are less promising.